What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness: Methodology

 \paragraph{Models.}

-We experiment with the following LLMs, listed in increasing order of the number of model parameters (which are shown in parentheses): Granite 3.1 8B Instruct (8 B), GPT 4.1 Mini (8 B), Mixtral 8X7B Instruct (around 47 B), Llama 3.3 70 B Instruct (70 B), Deepseek V3 (671 B), GPT 4.1 (estimated around 1.8 T).
-These models capture a broad spectrum of characteristics, spanning a range of sizes and architectures -- from compact, efficiency-optimized models (e.g., Granite 3.1, GPT 4.1 Mini) to larger frontier models (e.g., Deepseek V3, GPT 4.1).
-This diversity enables comparisons across performance tiers, supporting robust conclusions about decision quality, consistency, and ethical alignment.
+We experiment with the following LLMs, listed in increasing order of number of model parameters: Granite 3.1 8B Instruct (8 B), GPT 4.1 Mini (8 B), Mixtral 8X7B Instruct ($\sim$ 47 B), Llama 3.3 70 B Instruct (70 B), Deepseek V3 (671 B), GPT 4.1 (estimated $\sim$ 1.8 T).
+These models capture a broad spectrum of characteristics, spanning a range of sizes and architectures, enabling richer comparisons.

 \paragraph{Prompts.}